fair-acc/opencmw-cpp/README.md

 that in turn can be used to (re-)generate and document the class definition (e.g. for other programming languages or projects that do not have the primary domain-object definition at hand) or to generate a generic [OpenAPI](https://swagger.io/specification/) definition.
 More details can be found [here](docs/CompileTimeSerialiser.md).

+### Building from source

+Note that building from source is only required if you want to modify opencmw-cpp itself.

+If you only want to make use of opencmw-cpp in your project to implement a service, it is not required to clone/build opencmw-cpp.
+In that case, rather take a look at the project [opencmw-cpp-example](https://github.com/alexxcons/opencmw-cpp-example), which demonstrates how a simple, first service can be implemented.

+For concrete build instructions, please check the [build instructions page](docs/BuildInstructions.md).

 ### Example

+For an example on how to implement a simple, first service using opencmw-cpp, please take a look at the project [opencmw-cpp-example](https://github.com/alexxcons/opencmw-cpp-example).

 The following provides some flavour of how a simple service can be implemented using OpenCMW with only a few lines of custom user-code ([full sample](https://github.com/fair-acc/opencmw-java/tree/createReadme/server-rest/src/test/java/io/opencmw/server/rest/samples/BasicSample.java)):